zz2liu/RnaSeq-HpcPipelines/README.md

 ### Tmux: why to use and how?
 - Why whould i use tmux?
     - keep programs running after you disconnect (e.g. when working on a remote server via ssh)
-    - split your terminal into windows(tabs) and panes <br>
+    - split your terminal into windows(tabs) and panes (multple terminals within a window/tab) <br>
     ![windows and panes](https://www.ocf.berkeley.edu/~ckuehl/tmux/tmux-labels.png)

-- once in tmux, type ctrl-b then
+- Using tabs: once in tmux, type ctrl-b then

     |type a key  |to |
     |----:|-----|